dynakashima/StructJS/README.md

 # StructJS
-to install follow the instructions below with admin rights (sudo).
+to install follow the instructions.

+Install PhantomJS (brew is convenient)

 npm install karma